 Driving and traffic offences

-The Magistrates’ Court of Victoria hears matters about different driving and traffic offences such as parking violations, exceeding the speed limit and drink driving.
+The Magistrates’ Court of Victoria hears matters about different driving and traffic offences such as parking violations, exceeding the speed limit and drug driving.

 Most driving and traffic offences incur a fine and/or loss of demerit points.
 A notice to pay a fine is called an infringement notice.
 You should read the infringement notice carefully and contact the prosecuting agency that gave you the ticket if you have any questions.
 See the VicRoads website for more information.